19 things to do this week: swap seeds, drink dessert brews, LOL with Lucy and more

 6-8 p.m.

 Be there where three new distinct exhibitions are unveiled tonight in the museum’s Monterey Annex.
-Featured artists Lenka Clayton & Phillip Andrew Lewis, Lydia Rosenberg and Katie Bullock were selected by visiting curator Denise Markonish of MASS MoCA as part of the museum’s regional open call.
-Throughout the duration of their collaborative installation, “The Museum Collects Itself,” Clayton & Lewis will redirect all trash generated by the museum’s daily operations to the gallery – to be stored, catalogued and displayed instead of thrown away.
+Featured artists Lenka Clayton & Phillip Andrew Lewis, Lydia Rosenberg and Katie Bullock were selected by visiting curator Denise Markonish of MASS MoCA.
+Throughout the duration of their collaborative installation, “The Museum Collects Itself,” Clayton & Lewis will redirect all trash generated by the museum’s daily operations to the gallery – to be stored, cataloged and displayed instead of thrown away.
 In “Do this while I wait,” Rosenberg presents her “novel-as-sculpture project” exploring a narrative text about objects.
 With “As Seen From the Surface,” Bullock draws from her archive of videos, drawings and diagrams.
 The free event includes exhibition walk-throughs and opportunities to meet the artists.

 Friday, March 3: Pittsburgh CLO Ambassadors Wine Tasting and Silent Auction at the Duquesne Club